Adaptive Multiple Importance Sampling: Initialization

+The initialization solution we propose proceeds through two steps: \begin{itemize} \item[1.]
+Independently generate $N_0$ uniform samples on the $p$-dimensional hyper-cube, \\ $U_1,\cdots,U_{N_0}$ ; \item[2.]
+Use an inverse logistic transformation, with scale parameter $s$, to map these points on $\mathbb{R}^p$, independently for each coordinate ; \item[3.]
+Maximize the ESS of the points with respect to the scale parameter of the logistic distribution and obtain $s^*$ ; \item[4.]
+Use as starting cohort of particles $F^{-1}(U_i;s^*)$, $i=1,\cdots,N_0$ where \\ $F^{-1}(u;s) = s \log(u/(1-u))$ (vectorized expression $u\in\mathbb{R}^p$). \end{itemize}

-can be estimated using the coefficient of variation of the importance weights.
-The ESS can be used to calibrate the initial importance distribution.
-The initialisation solution we propose works in two steps: \begin{itemize} \item[i.]
-Independently generate $N_0$ particles from the product of $p$ standard logistic distribution, \\ such a distribution admits the following density with respects to the Lebesgue measure $\left(\ds \prod_{j=1}^p\exp(y_j)/\left(1+\exp(y_j)\right)^2\right)$.
-That strategy corresponds first to use an inverse logistic transformation that maps the $p$ components into the unit interval and then to sample from a uniform distribution over this hypercube. \item[ii.]
-Rescale component-wise this sample by maximising the ESS. \end{itemize} Note that to maximise the ESS is equivalent to minimise the variance of the importance weights.
-Moreover, in order to maximise the ESS, we only need simulate one such sample since we can adapt the scale for this sample.
-Obviously, this solution is far from being fool-proof and we favour an informed alternative implementation as soon as pieces of information on the target distribution are a priori available.
+Note that to maximize the ESS is equivalent to minimize the variance of the importance weights.
+Moreover, in order to maximize the ESS, we only need simulate a single logistic sample since we can adapt the scale of this sample by mere multiplication.
+Obviously, this solution is far from fool-proof and we favour an informed alternative implementation provided items of information on the target distribution are available.
+Those items may obviously be provided by multiple pilot runs.

-The Nelder and Mead algorithm \citep{Nelder:Mead:1965} is used to maximise the ESS.
-That is a simplex method which depends on the comparison of the ESS values at the $p+1$ vertices of a general simplex, followed by the replacement of the vertex with the smallest value by another point.
-The simplex adapts itself to the local landscape, and contracts on to the final maximum.
+Nelder and Mead's (\citeyear{Nelder:Mead:1965}) algorithm is used to maximize the ESS.
+This simplex method depends on the comparison of the ESS values at the $p+1$ vertices of a general simplex, followed by the replacement of the vertex with the smallest value by another point.
+The simplex keeps adapting to the local landscape and converges to the global maximum.